-Options granted under the Stock Option Plan have a ten-year term.
-The options granted in 2013 are scheduled to vest 25% on the first anniversary of the grant date and an additional 25% on each of the three following anniversaries of such date, generally subject to continued employment with the Company through the applicable vesting date.
-See "-Potential Payments Upon Termination or Change of Control" including the discussion under "-Potential Payments Upon Termination or Change of Control -Effect of Termination or Change in Control on Options" for a discussion of the effect of termination and change in control on option vesting.
+Options granted under the Gogo Inc. 2013 Omnibus Incentive Plan (the "Omnibus Plan") have a ten-year term.
+The options granted in 2014 are scheduled to vest 25% on the first four anniversaries of the grant date, generally subject to continued employment with the Company through the applicable vesting date.
+See "-Potential Payments Upon Termination or Change of Control" including the discussion under "-Potential Payments Upon Termination or Change of Control on Equity Compensation" for a discussion of the effect of termination and change in control on option vesting.